NashTech-Labs/kafka-unit-testing.g8/README.markdown

 **KAFKA-UNIT-TESTING**

 A basic application to show use case of kafka producer and consumer, and to demonstrate unit testing of kafka using Embedded Kafka.
 EmbeddedKafka is a library which gives us flexibility to unit test kafka.
 It will run zookeeper and kafka server itself before the test and stop it after test.
+For more info [refer](https://blog.knoldus.com/2017/07/09/unit-testing-of-kafka/)

 **How to setup ?**